sass/sass/README.md

 [source file](#source-file) identified by the module's URI with the module's configuration.

+### Module Graph

+Modules also track their `@use` directives, which point to other modules.
+In this sense, modules can be construed as a directed acyclic graph where the vertices are modules and the edges are `@use` directives.
+We call this the *module graph*.

+The module graph is not allowed to contain cycles because they make it impossible to guarantee that all dependencies of a module are fully executed before that module is loaded.
+Although a module's members can be determined without executing it, Sass allows code to be executed while loading a module, which means those members may be executed.

 ### Source File

 A *source file* is an entity uniquely identified by a URI.
 It can be executed